Last Updated on August 6, 2022

 I still find it hard to believe that a lake has beaches…and waves!
-Growing up by the English coast, it’s a given that the sea comes with sand and a tide, lakes are usually surrounded by mud and grass, but not Lake Michigan!
-The sheer size of it is crazy, it’s 307 miles long and 118 miles wide, it has a total shoreline of 1640 MILES.
+Growing up by the English coast, it’s a given that the sea comes with sand and a tide.
+Lakes are usually surrounded by mud and grass, but not Lake Michigan!
+The sheer size of it is crazy.
+It’s 307 miles long and 118 miles wide, it has a total shoreline of 1640 MILES.
 Putting this into perspective, the whole coastline of the UK is 7723 miles!
-Lake Michigan borders 4 US states: Wisconsin, Illinois, Indiana and Michigan and each state is home to various Lake Michigan beaches and beach towns that you should visit!
+Lake Michigan borders 4 US states: Wisconsin, Illinois, Indiana and Michigan.
+Each state is home to various Lake Michigan beaches and beach towns that you should visit!

 Kenosha, Milwaukee, Sheboyban

 Lake Michigan Beaches in Wisconsin